humanumbrella/humanumbrella.github.io/_posts/2019-01-08-crosswords.markdown

 So lately, I wake up and start my day with that.
 The NY times one might be the best but it's not free so I don't do it.
 I have been doing the LA times ones at [this link.](http://games.latimes.com/games/daily-crossword/)

 Make sure you have adblock installed because they go hard in the paint with annoying ads.
-I recommend Adblock Origin [on firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) or [on chrome.](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en)
+I recommend uBlock Origin [on firefox](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/) or [on chrome.](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en)

 I was also thinking this could be a good way to store public key cryptography seeds.